DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 <div class="inset">

 <p> If you have qualifications from outside the UK, you’ll need to show that they’re the same standard as UK qualifications.
-You can [Get help comparing English and international qualifications](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).
+You can <a href="/non-uk-teachers/train-to-teach-in-england-as-an-international-student">get help comparing English and international qualifications</a>.</p>

 </div>